AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - Nonzero value for movie files
    * - ``oiio:subimages``
      - int
-     - The number of frames in the movie, positive if it can be known without reading the entire file.
-Zero or not present if the number of frames cannot be determinend from reading from just the file header.
+     - The number of frames (subimages) in the movie.
    * - ``FramesPerSecond``
      - int[2] (rational)
      - Frames per second